 - stage directions 2.5" from left margin (italics OK)

 Submission Period: Scripts are accepted from March 1 through May 31.
 A limit of 75 scripts will be accepted.
 When the librarian has received 75 scripts, the submission period will close and that will be announced at this website.
-If plays are submitted after that, those scripts will be held until the following season and those playwrights will be so informed.

 Any play resubmitted after previous Festival consideration must meet the following criteria: